wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 spin: atest.pml:13, Error: assertion violated
 ```

 The output above shows that the assertion failed in the computation where _`x`_ was set to 3.
 But there are other counterexamples that would also cause the assertion to fail, for example, when _`x`_ is set to 4 or 5.
 So how do we find all these counterexamples?
-We can do that using the following command, which enables exploration of all computations:
+We can do that using the following command:

 ```
 ./pan -E -c0 -e